Mortgages

 In recognition of this trend, the mortgage market in the UAE is now well-established, with international and local lenders offering home loans to expats.
 Both residential and buy-to-let mortgages are available to foreign nationals living in the UAE, although their criteria vary.

-Who can get a mortgage in the UAE?
+Can you get a mortgage as a foreigner in the UAE?

 Foreign buyers can get a mortgage in the United Arab Emirates, but need to meet certain criteria.
 You will need to have been in your current job for at least six months or a year, depending on the area you are buying and your lender’s rules.